 The Greatest Treasures of My Youth

 The mulberry tree had no need for ladders; we just climbed the fence and step over to the lowest branches.
-The long horizontal branches made forts pointless.
-Our only improvements were a tire swing and an ammo box to protect our greatest treasure.
+The long horizontal limbs made forts pointless.
+Our only improvements were a tire swing and an ammo box to protect our greatest treasures.
 It always held a couple of cap guns, magnifying glasses, and the latest issue of Field and Stream, dog eared and stained purple with mulberry juice.

 My favorite pieces from Field and Stream featured men clad in waders fishing a crystal clear mountain stream.
 They were the epitome of a skilled fisherman, reading the river for holes and ripples.
 Then they would select the perfect fly that was currently in season and send it flowing through the air in a graceful cast.
 All the while not spooking trout or letting it off the hook once caught.
 My adolescent research proved that trout were the smartest fish on the planet, and I wanted to catch one!
 Unfortunately, there were no mountains or trout streams anywhere near that old tree in central Ohio.